cidl-auth/akd/README.md

-# Trustworthy Knowledge Distillation via Anchor-Guided Distribution Learning
+# AKD Tool: Trustworthy Knowledge Distillation via Anchor-Guided Distribution Learning

-This repo is for reproducing the CIFAR-100 experimental results in our paper Trustworthy Knowledge Distillation via Anchor-Guided Distribution Learning.
+This repo provides the AKD tool.
+Ready to use code for reproducing the CIFAR-100 experimental results in our paper Trustworthy Knowledge Distillation via Anchor-Guided Distribution Learning (AKD) is provided.

 To perform knowledge transfer from Resnet32x4 to Resnet8x4 on CIFAR-100 using AKD, run: